This is my Behringer Reverb Machine review, One of my favorite guitar pedals to get lost in space with.

 I know that a plastic enclosure won’t fill most guitarists with confidence, but I played this pedal a few times live and in terms of robustness, it is up there with your Boss and Ibanez pedals.

 Offering full stereo in and out, the RV600 is the size of a Boss pedal and has 5 knobs to adjust the wet/dry mix, reverb decay, -time, -tone.
 And, the preset selector knob to choose from its 11 reverb presets.

-The pedal can be powered by battery or more convenient through an external 9vDC pedal power supply.
+The pedal can be powered by a battery or more conveniently through an external 9vDC pedal power supply.

 Concluding My Behringer Reverb Machine Review

 The RV600 uses DSP technology and Behringer’s Real Sound Modeling (RSM) processor.
-Each of the 11 reverb presets sounds incredible authentic.
+Each of the 11 reverb presets sounds incredibly authentic.

 And is offering any reverb you could ask for; from tiled reverb for 50’s Rock ‘n Roll to its otherworldly Space preset, turning your guitar into heavenly synth pads.

 The quality of each preset would satisfy most reverb nuts.
-No matter what you’re after if it’s adding a bit of depth and atmosphere to your tone or to use it in a more creative fashion to produce dramatic effects.
+No matter what you’re after if it’s adding a bit of depth and atmosphere to your tone or using it in a more creative fashion to produce dramatic effects.
 The RV600 can do it all.